-Case studies of vernacular buildings from different climatic regions: issues of human comfort, construction, and materials.
-Site orientation, foundations, structure and envelope in terms of their response to local climate: sun (light and heat), wind, moisture.
-(Core Course) First offered 1999-2000.
+General introduction to materials and methods of construction with focus on wood and timber frame construction.
+Site conditions, foundations, structure and envelope design in terms of their response to local climate: sun (light and heat) wind, moisture.
+(Core course).
 Prerequisite(s): permission of the School.
 Lectures three hours a week.